 High blood pressure and pregnancy aren’t always detrimental when paired together.
 Sometimes they coexist without problems, but sometimes they don’t.
 Here’s all you need to know about pregnancy and high blood pressure to make healthy decisions for you and your baby.

 Types of high blood pressure during pregnancy

 Chronic hypertension is present before pregnancy and occurs throughout the 40 weeks.
-Chronic high blood pressure almost always has no symptoms, so that’s why it’s called the silent killer.
+Long term high blood pressure almost always has no symptoms, so that’s why it’s called the silent killer.
 If you’re not sure if you have high blood pressure, go get a reading so that you can take necessary precautions, especially if you’re pregnant or looking to get pregnant.